What is a ColecoVision ?.

 There were produced updated ColecoVision versions for the NTSC market and 3 or 4 versions for the PAL / SECAM market.

-NTSC = 110-130 Volt and 60 Hz. and no RGB.
+NTSC versions = 110-130 Volt and 60 Hz.

-Difference between 50 and 60 hz. make that most, if not all games runs a bit slower on a PAL machine than in, for example USA.
+Difference between 50 and 60 hz. make that most, if not all 50Hz. games runs a bit slower on a PAL machine than the NTSC version.

 Boxes from U.S. and Canada was mostly with the arcade machine showed on the front, while boxes from Europe and Australia was with a nice artwork.

-It was costly, and it was decided in 1984 that all cartridges should be identical, so no special cartridge for PAL versions from 1984.
+It was costly, and it was decided in early 1984 that all cartridges should be identical, so no special cartridge for PAL versions from 1984.

 Something peculiar to a ColecoVision is how the games works.

-They are so to speak region free and you don't have to fix anything for that. -No extra equipment needed.
+They are so to speak region free, and you don't have to fix anything for that. -No extra equipment needed.

 You can buy games as well in Europe as USA, they all works.

-How to hook up your system.
+How to hook up your NTSC ColecoVision system.

+1. Connect your ColecoVision to your Tv.
 (The RF lead back on your ColecoVision to antenna in back on your television).

 2. Connect your ColecoVision Power supply to wall and back on your ColecoVision.